-Once arrived at the town of Sahagún Santiago de Compostela, curiously the city that, together with Madrid, has the kilometre 0, the route continues following the French Way until the end, Santiago de Compostela.
+Once arrived at the town of Sahagún, curiously the city that, together with Madrid, has the kilometre 0, the route continues following the French Way until the end, Santiago de Compostela.

 Signage and accommodation

 Like all the other routes that lead to Santiago de Compostela, it is signposted with yellow arrows and with the so-called pilgrim’s shell.
-Santiago de Compostela is signposted with yellow arrows, and with the so-called pilgrim’s shell thanks to the Association of Friends of the Camino de Santiago, especially since 1996.
+Santiago de Compostela is signposted with yellow arrows, and with the so-called pilgrim’s shell thanks to the Association of Friends of the Way of St. James, especially since 1996.
 Nowadays both the signposting and the infrastructures have improved a lot for the pilgrim, so it is more and more known for those who decide to do it on foot or by bicycle.